Harwich is is a picturesque harbour town in Essex - and a must-see location for anyone interested in the Mayflower story.

 Further afield, you should also pay a visit to the popular Essex town of Billericay, where you can find a blue plaque dedicated to Christopher Martin – an influential Pilgrim and one of the signatories on the Mayflower Compact.

-Harwich has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Harwich hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Harwich’s Mayflower programme here.